interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 *Events*

-* ``WithdrawCollateral(Vault, withdrawAmount, totalCollateral)``: emit an event stating how much collateral was withdrawn by the Vault and total collateral a Vault has left.
+* ``WithdrawCollateral(Vault, withdrawAmount, totalCollateral)``: emit emit an event stating how much collateral was withdrawn by the Vault and total collateral a Vault has left.

 *Errors*